Skip to content

 TOP PICK – Location, Location, Location

-Hôtel Cardinal – Bordeaux City Centre
+Hôtel Cardinal – Bordeaux City Center

 Enjoy pastry delights for breakfast and afternoon tea courtesy of patisserie chocolate shop Pierre MATHIEU and indulge in the well-stocked private wine cellar that forms part of the hotel.